- Caltrans Home

 - Possession of a Requester Code Number.
 A motor carrier who employs commercial drivers is required to be enrolled in the Employer Pull Notice program and furnish their Requester Code Number.
 An owner/operator (defined as one power unit and no more than three towed vehicles) is not required to obtain a Requester Code Number, but is required to furnish his/her driver license number on the application for a motor carrier of property permit; DMV will act as their employer.

-For more information on the Motor Carrier Permit, see these DMV websites:
+For more information on the Motor Carrier Permit, see this DMV website: Motor Carrier Permit Program

 Return to the Caltrans "Legal Truck Access Branch" page.